 Everyone has to start somewhere, but do you really want your system to be the one that someone cuts their teeth on?
 Be wary of developers who see your integration requirements as an exciting new challenge or a chance for them to learn something new - look for a tried and tested provider who can demonstrate their capabilities.

 Any sensible agency will want to have a relationship with your back office provider.
 It’s essential for the agency to understand the configuration of the back office - and the more complex the back office platform, the more options there are.
-Your back office provider will appreciate the chance to ensure that whatever the agency are doing for you is going to work properly and be supportable in the long term too.
+Your back office provider will appreciate the chance to ensure that whatever the agency is doing for you is going to work properly and be supportable in the long term too.

 Don’t trust an agency that wants to keep your back office provider at arm’s length or, worse, doesn’t want to speak to them at all.
 Don’t put yourself in the middle either - whilst it is sensible to make an introduction and give your input, systems that work well together are implemented by teams that work well together.
 You're the client, not the system architect.